heuerleon/nak-typst-template/README.md

 ## Setup

-1. Install Typst on your local machine as described in the official documentation
+1. Install the Typst compiler on your local machine as described in the [Typst GitHub repo](https://github.com/typst/typst?tab=readme-ov-file#installation)
-2. Clone this repo: `git clone git@github.com:leonheuer/nak-typst-template.git`
+2. Clone this template repo: `git clone git@github.com:leonheuer/nak-typst-template.git`
 3. `cd nak-typst-template`
-4. Watch source file: `typst watch src/main.typ`
+4. Watch source file: `typst watch src/main.typ` -> Changes in the file will be automatically recompiled
-5. Open the `src/main.pdf` file to see the result PDF, which will be recompiled automatically on save
+5. Open the `src/main.pdf` file to see the result PDF, which will be overwritten on change

 ## Writing your Transfer Paper